Ben-Cottreau/Ben-Cottreau.github.io/_talks/00_talk.md

 location: "Montreal, Canada"
 ---

-The paper analyses the impacts of the COVID-19 pandemic on the public transport system of Lyon (France) based on smart card data.
-It evaluates concepts related to resilience and breaks down the impacts at different geographical scales.
+The presentation analyses the impacts of the COVID-19 pandemic on the public transport system of Lyon (France) based on smart card data.
+It evaluates concepts related to resilience and breaks down the impacts at different geographical scales. [[Slides](http://ben-cottreau.github.io/files/slides_impact_covid.pdf)]